thoth-tech/documentation/docs/OnTrack/Voice Verification/Voice Verification User Design Document.md

 Voice Verification system has two phases:

-- Enrollment - Student's voice is recorded and specific voice features are extracted into a voice print.
+- Enrolment - Student's voice is recorded and specific voice features are extracted into a voice print.

 - Verification - Student's audio submission is compared against a previously created voice print.